wearenolte/dev-test/README.md

   - Show basic information in the grid (poster, title, category, duration, show/movie and rating)
   - Grid items will be ordered depending on the type (Movie or TV Shows)

-- As a user I want to be able to see the detail view of the movie/show to get more information.
-  - Detail view of the movie will show all the information available (info in the grid plus director, cast and summary if present)
-  - Back button (arrow) will allow the user to go back to the grid

 ## Some examples
 The API might show different movies based on time and/or location, so we provide you enough shows to test.
 * Attack on Titan